 Eric's right-hand woman, Pam, who also seems to prefer the ladies, usually.
 In a miniepisode involving casting for a dancing position at Fangtasia, Eric practically has to force Pam to leave before "enjoying the show" with a hot Russian dancer.
 Before she leaves, however, she mentions that she'd like a more private audience with the girl.
 She gets it in the series proper.
 See also the development of her relation with Tara at the end of season 5.

 It seems that all the vampire girls, the oldest ones more specifically, are bi, but show much more interest in other women than men.

 In season 3 of The L Word, Alice Pieszecki dates a sanguinarian named Uta Refson, a vampirologist who is part of the vampire goth subculture.

 In Forever Knight, Janette showed some interest in a young prostitute, planning, at one point, on making her a vampire.

 Hinted at in Power Rangers Mystic Force.
 Not with the main vampire, Necrolai, but, at one point, said main vampire temporarily turns pink ranger Vida into a fellow vampire, and Vida was about as obviously a butch lesbian as you can get on American children's programming.

-Hinted at in a Season 3 episode of Sanctuary where a vampire queen is awakened.
+Hinted at in a Season 3 episode, where a vampire queen is awakened.
 Former vampire Tesla is treated as a nuisance, but the queen is VERY interested in Helen Magnus, to the point of eagerly wondering how she'll taste.
 Made slightly more explicit in a deleted scene in which the queen promises to teach Helen how to enjoy being fed upon.